jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 Level: Advanced
 Technologies: WS-Trust, SAML
 Summary: The `picketlink-sts` quickstart demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS).
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `picketlink-sts` quickstart demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS).
+The `picketlink-sts` quickstart demonstrates how to deploy a fully compliant WS-Trust Security Token Service (STS) to Red Hat JBoss Enterprise Application Platform.

 WS-Trust extends the WS-Security specification to allow the issuance, renewal, and validation of security tokens.
 Many WS-Trust functions center around the use of a "Security Token Service", or STS.